Doctor Foster went to Glo'ster [Glochester]

 "It helps to be informed," one might say, assumptions aside.

 With jingles and rhymes tastes differ.
 We may allow for that.
 Even so, children pick up phrases and delight in rhymes.
-Besides, it could help to learn that the humour or entertainments of folks tends to get less savage with the centuries, as Jan Bremmer and Herman Roodenburg (1997) illustrate in a fine book on humour.
-Let us hope that they are right.
+Besides, it could help to learn that the humour or entertainments of folks tends to get less savage with the centuries, as Jan Bremmer and Herman Roodenburg (1997) illustrate in A Cultural History of Humour: From Antiquity to the Present Day (1997).
+We can hope that they are right.